toddshinto/memory-match/guides/features/win-condition.md

     3. `git push origin FEATURE_NAME_HERE`
        - e.g. `git push origin skeleton`

+- Create a pull request from your `feature` branch to the `student-reviews` branch and post the pull request in the pull-requests Slack channel for your cohort.
+After posting your pull request, wait for an instructor to give you feedback before proceeding.
+Your instructor will tell you if you are approved or if there is a pull request review to address. ___DO NOT CONTINUE TO THE NEXT FEATURE UNTIL AN INSTRUCTOR HAS APPROVED YOUR PULL REQUEST___.

-- Finally, you will want to create a pull request.
+- Once your code is approved by an instructor, you will want to create a pull request in _your own repo_.
 This will merge the code from your newly **completed** feature branch into your `master` branch.

   1. Navigate to <kbd>New Pull Request</kbd>:
   ![Navigate to pull requests](../post-feature/navigate-to-pull-request.gif)
-  2. Compare changes to merge:
+  1. Compare changes to merge:
   ![Compare changes to merge](../post-feature/compare-changes.gif)
-  3. Create a new pull request:
+  1. Create a new pull request:
   ![Create new pull request](../post-feature/create-pull-request.gif)
-  4. Merge the pull request:
+  1. Merge the pull request:
   ![merge pull request](../feature-gifs/merge-request.gif)
-  5. Update master with the new changes:
+  1. Update master with the new changes:
   - Note: you must `checkout` to the `master` branch and then `git pull origin master` to update your local `master` branch with the new code you just merged into the remote `master` branch.
   ![Update master](../post-feature/pull-new-changes.gif)
-  6. Create a pull request from your `feature` branch to the `student-reviews` branch and send the pull request to your lead instructor in Slack.
-    - You will be deleting this branch only `AFTER` your pull request has been approved!
 ![pull request from master](../post-feature/pull-request.gif)
-  7. Go back to [Features](../../README.md#features), if you're still working through the project.
+  1. Go back to [Features](../../README.md#features), if you're still working through the project.